Publish data to a Variable

 Same timestamp for multiple values

-If the same timestamp is needed for multiple values, then Publishing data with a global timestamp might be a good idea to save payload space.
-For more instructions, please view Publish data with global timestamp.
+If you need the same timestamp for multiple values, publish data with a global timestamp to save payload space.
+For more instructions, see Publish data with global timestamp.